 Derrick received a bachelor’s degree in English and Linguistics from Northeastern Illinois University.
 He was also a broadcaster and journalist in the United States Navy, where he served for over 10 years on ships in the Pacific fleet.
 Derrick Dawson is a member of the Antiracism Commission of the Episcopal Diocese of Chicago, and served as its Co-Chair for several years.
 He is currently serving his second elected term as a member of the Standing Committee of the Diocese.
 Derrick also serves on the Board of Directors of ReVive Center for Housing and Healing Homeless Shelter.
 Derrick is an Organizer/Trainer and former board member of Crossroads Antiracism Organizing and Training and is currently Co-Program Coordinator for Chicago Regional Organizing for Antiracism, a regional program of Crossroads Antiracism & Training.

 Eric Bjorlin is an educator and organizer with a varied and diverse personal and professional history.
-He grew up in a town of 1200 people in rural Ohio before slowly transitioning to an urban setting.
 He spent three years as a HS math teacher, two at a public school in Chicago’s northern suburbs and one at a small, alternative-credit HS in Milwaukee, part of a year-long volunteer program.
-After a variety of shorter experiences, he joined the non-profit Active Transportation Alliance where he spent five years engaging schools in Chicagoland around walking- and biking-related issues at the non-profit Active Transportation Alliance.
-He has also worked as a camp counselor, recruiter, tutor, and life guard, and spent two months as part of a peace team in Palestine in 2008. eric is currently a Master of Social Work candidate at Northeastern Illinois University.
+He also spent 5 years working with schools around walking- and biking-related issues at the non-profit Active Transportation Alliance.
+He has also worked as a camp counselor, recruiter, tutor, and lifeguard, and spent two months as part of a peace team in Palestine in 2008. eric is currently a Master of Social Work candidate at Northeastern Illinois University.
 He also considers himself a writer and storyteller, having performed at various live lit shows around Chicago, and enjoys biking, theater, and being outdoors.

 Nora Gaines is an Adjunct Professor of African-American Studies and an Adult Education Instructor from the southern east coast with experience in community organizing and public policy.
-She holds a Masters of Arts in African-American Studies specializing in social justice from Columbia University and a Bachelors of Arts in Sociology specializing in stratification and inequality from the University of Maryland.
-A committed practitioner of work-life balance Nora enjoys playing with her new cat Dayo, writing, dinner parties and getting lost in fiction novels and on the streets of unfamiliar neighborhoods.
+She holds a M.A. in African-American Studies specializing in social justice from Columbia University and a B.A. in Sociology specializing in stratification and inequality from the University of Maryland.
+A committed practitioner of work-life balance Nora enjoys playing with her new cat Dayo, writing, dinner parties and getting lost in reading fiction novels and on the streets of unfamiliar neighborhoods.

-Ryan Lents joined the leadership team of Chicago ROAR in 2017, but has long had a passion for social justice, racial justice, and community building.
-He currently serves as the Director of the Office of Human Dignity and Solidarity for the Archdiocese of Chicago.
-In this capacity, he works parishes and people of faith on a wide range of initiatives, including advocacy, justice education and programming, and fostering partnerships and collaboration between local, state, and national organizations working on issues of Catholic Social Teaching.
-Ryan also serves on the Racial Justice and Diversity Committee for the Catholic Volunteer Network Board of Directors.
-He is currently in graduate studies at Catholic Theological Union, seeking a Master of Arts in Justice Ministry.
-Ryan and his family reside in Chicago’s Bridgeport neighborhood.
+Ryan Lents, a Chicago ROAR leadership team member since 2017, is the Director of the Office of Human Dignity and Solidarity for the Archdiocese of Chicago.
+In this capacity, he works with Catholic parishes and people of faith on a wide range of initiatives, including justice education and programming, advocacy, restorative justice, and fostering partnerships and collaboration between local, state, and national organizations working on issues of Catholic Social Teaching.
+Ryan graduated from Catholic Theological Union in 2018 with an MA in Justice Ministry, with an emphasis on racial justice, reconciliation, and peacebuilding.
+Originally from Indianapolis, IN, Ryan and his family reside in Chicago’s Bridgeport neighborhood.

 Iván A Pérez

-I was born on the enchanted island of Puerto Rico and grew up and reside in Chicago.
-I arrived in the US when my parents, both teachers, joined the group of Latino educators raising the Bilingual Education program in the Chicago Public Schools.
-I am the proud partner of Victoria Alvarez — a civil engineer from Colombia and father of Nicolás — a rambunctious child of God and the person who motivates me to carry on with this work.
-As a bicultural, bilingual Latino male in the US, “living in the hyphen” has provided me unique insight into the destructive nature of racism as well as into justice issues and social responsibility.
-A lifetime spent in and around education circles and with educators has taught me the importance of creatively sharing my insights and experiences with others.
-As a result, I seek to positively impact the evolution of our society and of our hopeful witness to this world.
-A founding member of the antiracism ministries for the Evangelical Lutheran Church in America (ELCA), I currently serve as co-chair, organizer and trainer for the Metropolitan Chicago Synod Antiracism Team.
-I have been associated with Crossroads, in various capacities, for nearly 25 years.
-I hold Bachelor of Fine Arts in Interior Architecture and Master of Management degrees.
-In my “spare” time, I practice my vocation as a Technology Project Manager in the financial services industry.
+Iván A Pérez was born in Puerto Rico but grew up and resides in Chicago.
+He is the proud partner of Victoria Alvarez, a civil engineer from Colombia, and father of Nicolás, a rambunctious child of God and the person who motivates him to carry on with this work.
+As a bicultural, bilingual Latinx male in the US, “living on the hyphen” has provided him unique insight into the destructive nature of racism.
+As a result, Iván has devoted his life to positively impacting the evolution of our society and of our hopeful witness to this world.
+A founding member of the antiracism ministries of the Evangelical Lutheran Church in America, Iván currently serves as co-lead organizer/trainer for Another Pebble the Metropolitan Chicago Synod Antiracism Team.
+Iván holds Bachelor of Fine Arts in Interior Architecture and Master of Management in Organizational Development degrees and spends his days as a Technology Project Manager in the financial services industry.
 Iván loves reading comic books, spy novels and latino literature and exploring museums with Vicky and Nico.

 Michael P. Russell